What is the Heritage Preservation Commission?

 Established in 1976, the Saint Paul Heritage Preservation Commission (HPC) is a 13-member citizen volunteer board appointed by the mayor.
 The HPC is responsible for safeguarding the city's historic resources.
 Its primary duties include evaluating the architectural and historical significance of buildings and districts, recommending properties for local historic designation, and reviewing proposed changes to designated sites to ensure their preservation.

-How many historic properties are there in St. Paul?
+How many historic properties are there in Saint Paul?

 Saint Paul has more than 75 individually designated historic properties and 9 locally designated historic districts.
 These include a wide range of property types and architectural styles, such as residences, churches, warehouses, offices, commercial buildings, and parks.